SFH-Foundation/sfhfoundation/docs/prescriptions/index.md

 </div>

 <div markdown="3" class="article-para">
 Virtue is behaviour occurring at the centre of two extremes, both of which are unvirtuous.
-From this base, Shaykh Haeri explores loyalty, higher consciousness and the eternal now.
+From this base, Shaykh Fadhlalla explores loyalty, higher consciousness and the eternal now.
 </div>

 <div markdown="3" class="article-link">